Haruhi Suzumiya: Tropes O-S

 - Rhetorical Request Blunder: Throughout the Haruhi series, Kyon continually wishes that he were living a normal life.
 In the fourth book Yuki provides just that.

-Robot Interface: Yuki Nagato fits this trope to a T.
+- Ridiculously Human Robot: Yuki Nagato fits this trope to a T.

 - Ripple-Effect-Proof Memory: Averted and played straight.
 Once in "Endless Eight" and once in Disappearance.
 The times it is played straight are explained.
 Yuki in "Endless Eight", because her information is the time frame and Kyon in Disappearance, because Yuki precisely made it so he'd remember.